 How to Calibrate Surround Sound Levels

-One of the things I often notice when listening to various surround sound systems is a disparity in either the subwoofer levels or the levels of the center or surround sound speakers.
-The problem with a misconfigured system is that you miss out on hearing at least the balance intended by the rerecording engineer who mixed the soundtrack (in the case of a film) or the mastering engineer (in the case of a multichannel music mix).
-That’s not to say that calibrating and getting the correct levels is all there is to attaining perfect surround sound, but it’s certainly a big part of the picture.
+With a misconfigured system, you miss out on hearing the balance intended by the re-recording engineer.
+The re-recording engineer mixed the original soundtrack (in the case of a film).
+A mastering engineer mixes the multichannel music mix for songs.
+That’s not to say that calibrating and getting the correct levels is all there is to attaining perfect surround sound.
+Certainly, it plays a big role.

-So the big question is: How do you calibrate the levels for each channel in order to get an accurate representation of the levels in each channel as intended at the listens position?
-As it turns out, the process is very straightforward and easy to do accurately.
+So the big question is: How do you calibrate the surround sound levels properly?
+You want each channel to accurately represent the levels intended to reach the listening position.
+As it turns out, we have a very straightforward process that lets you do it quickly and accurately.

 Manually: Calibrate Surround Sound Levels with an SPL Meter

-You can use a simple $35 SPL meter to calibrate surround sound levels in each channel of your home theater system.
+You can use an inexpensive SPL meter to calibrate surround sound levels in each channel of your home theater system.
 To do this, set the appropriate crossover for your speakers and then follow these basic steps:

 - Go into the System Setup menu of your AV receiver